skim-programming/advancedFilterBot/README.md

-/ezbypass [message] - Allows messages to be sent that are that length EXACTLY (/addww works, just test for _ feature) /ezbypass [message] - Removes an ezbypass of a message /getchunk [message] - Find the censored part of a message
+/ezbypass [message] - Allows messages to be sent that are that length EXACTLY (/addww works, just test for _ feature) /ezbypass [message] - Removes an ezbypass of a message /getchunk [message] - Find the censored part of a message /subwhole [sub message] [message] - Subs every letter in the message with the second parameter's letters /removesubwhole [message] - Removes all subs in message

 For /addww, /addbw, /removebw, /removeww, you can use _ as a placeholder for any letter (For example, n_iger bans any letter in place of the _ such as nbiger or nliger)